 Since 2018, Patti has served as a Co-Chair of the Philadelphia Bar Association’s Large Firm Management Committee.

-In 2021, Patti was appointed to the Large Firm Management Committee of the Pennsylvania Bar Association.
+In 2021, Patti was appointed to the Large Firm Management Committee of the Pennsylvania Bar Association, and is currently serving as its Vice Chair.

 In 2021, Patti was appointed to the Board of Directors of the Committee of Seventy, an independent, non-partisan nonprofit organization which advocates for better government in the City of Philadelphia.
 The Board consists of business, legal and civic leaders.